-- When different pathways are possible to treat the same waste stream, enhancing the environmental benefits while recycling is a priority, according with an LCA and considering a trade-off of different impact categories. - Recovery of nutrients together with organic matter should be favoured (against only nutrients extraction). - north the second Low technology recovery for clean sources are acceptable pathways and should not always • fer play
+- When different pathways are possible to treat the same waste stream, enhancing the environmental benefits while recycling is a priority, according with an LCA and considering a trade-off of different impact categories. - Recovery of nutrients together with organic matter should be favoured (against only nutrients extraction). - Low technology recovery for clean sources are acceptable pathways and should not always be substituted by hight-tech solutions.